Substance Use

 VIEW OUR TREATMENT CENTERS

-When someone mixes drugs with alcohol, they can experience many different side effects, varying in intensity and danger.
+When mixing booze with prescribed drugs, it is possible to experience many different side effects, varying in intensity and danger.

-Who Is Most At-Risk for Mixing Prescription Drugs and Alcohol?
+Who Is Most At Risk When Mixing Prescription Drugs and Alcohol?

 • Being young, between the ages of 18 and 25.